 27. We believe that in accordance with God’s uniform dealing with mankind, warning them of coming events that will vitally affect their destiny, He has sent forth a proclamation of the approaching return of Christ.
 This preparatory message is symbolized by the three angels’ messages of Revelation, chapter 14, and meets its fulfillment in the great Second Advent Movement today.
 This has brought forth God’s remnant people, who keep the commandments of God and the faith of Jesus.
 (Amos 3:7; Matt.
 24:29-34; Rev. 14:6-10; Zeph.
 3:13; Micah 4:7-8; Rev. 14:12; Isa.
 26:2; Rev. 22:14.)

-Statement of Faith compiled from the Seventh-day Baptist and Free Seventh-day Adventist websites as a summary of our combined faith as Bible-believing, Sabbath-keeping Christians.
+Statement of Faith compiled and adapted from the Seventh-day Baptist and Free Seventh-day Adventist websites as a summary of our combined faith as Bible-believing, Sabbath-keeping Christians.

 A Summary of Our Position on Social Issues